 Two Easy Methods to Diagnose and Fix Citrix Logon Problems

-One of the most challenging tasks for a Citrix administrator is troubleshooting Citrix logon issues.
+One of the most challenging tasks for a Citrix administrator is troubleshooting Citrix logon issues and Citrix Receiver logon problems.
 Citrix session logon is the very first step that a user performs when connecting to a Citrix farm to access virtual desktops or applications.
 When logon fails or is slow, it directly impacts the productivity of the user.

 52% of respondents to the recent survey of Citrix professionals by eG Innovations and DABCC ranked slow logon as the most common user complaint.

 There are over a dozen steps in the Citrix logon process (this is true for both Citrix XenApp and XenDesktop), and slowness in any one of these steps can make Citrix logon slow.
 Furthermore, many of these steps rely on external servers and services (e.g., authentication on Active Directory, profile loading from a profile server, etc.).
 This makes logon troubleshooting a challenge for Citrix admins, as they must determine the root cause of the problem for effective resolution.
 In this article, we will look at two ways to easily detect, diagnose and triage Citrix logon issues.

 #1 Reactive Troubleshooting with Real User Logon Monitoring